 Children's Ministry & Nursery

 Through singing, games, activities, arts, and crafts we hope to cultivate and encourage spiritual growth in your children.
 All childcare workers have been trained and have undergone background checks to ensure the safety of your child.

-Thus we each come, bringing our unique stories, to journey life together as a community.
+We each come — bringing our unique stories — to journey life together as a community.
 It is not about uniformity, but unity, so that together we may live for something bigger than ourselves.

 — From the Staff & Elders

 The Commons is a community conspiring to proclaim the cross, working to cultivate disciples, embracing the oppressed, and inviting you to join the movement.